kastiglione/InsideTheBox/README.md

 ## Examples

-Given an array of `NSNumber`s, and you want just the positive numbers, you might write:
+Given an collection of `NSNumber`s, and you want just the positive numbers, you might write:

 ```objc
 [numbers filter:^BOOL (NSNumber *number) {